-“wide-ranging and meticulously researched two-volume study presents the most thorough current defense of the credibility of the miracle reports in the Gospels and Acts.
+“Wide-ranging and meticulously researched two-volume study presents the most thorough current defense of the credibility of the miracle reports in the Gospels and Acts.
 Drawing on claims from a range of global cultures and taking a multidisciplinary approach to the topic, Keener suggests that many miracle accounts throughout history and from contemporary times are best explained as genuine divine acts, lending credence to the biblical miracle reports.”

-1. The Historical Evidence
+The Historical Evidence

-“Although the evidence is limited concerning most particular miracles, all of the many ancient sources that comment on the issue agree that Jesus and his early followers performed miracles: Q, Mark, special material in Matthew and Luke, John, Acts, the Epistles, Revelation, and non-Christian testimony from both Jewish and pagan sources If anyone were to object that Q includes only one complete narrative about a miracle (Matt 8:5–13//Luke 7:1–10; not including miracle summaries, in Matt 11:5//Luke 7:22; Matt 12:28//Luke 11:19), it is noteworthy that this narrative comprises perhaps half or all the narrative usually assigned to Q. Jesus’s summary of his miracle working in Matt 11:5//Luke 7:22 clearly indicates that he believed himself a miracle worker.”
+“Although the evidence is limited concerning most particular miracles, all of the many ancient sources that comment on the issue agree that Jesus and his early followers performed miracles: Q, Mark, special material in Matthew and Luke, John, Acts, the Epistles, Revelation, and non-Christian testimony from both Jewish and pagan sources.
+If anyone were to object that Q includes only one complete narrative about a miracle (Matt 8:5–13//Luke 7:1–10; not including miracle summaries, in Matt 11:5//Luke 7:22; Matt 12:28//Luke 11:19), it is noteworthy that this narrative comprises perhaps half or all the narrative usually assigned to Q. Jesus’s summary of his miracle working in Matt 11:5//Luke 7:22 clearly indicates that he believed himself a miracle worker.”

-Given the unlikelihood of Christ’s later followers making up obscure sites of his ministry like Chorazin or using the early name Bethsaida, the Q material in Matt 11:21//Luke 10:13 is widely regarded as bedrock tradition, yet it refers to these Galilean villages being judged for not responding radically to Christ’s extraordinary miracles among them.
-Moreover, according to the criterion of embarrassment Mark would unlikely have invented the idea that Christ could not heal where faith was lacking (Mark 6:5).
-The fact that Christ’s miracles can be found in Q suggest that they are early and not explainable as mythological embellishments or later fabrications.
+For more on Q, see this entry.
+As noted, we find Jesus reputation as a miracle worker being in attested in Q. Given the unlikelihood of Jesus’ later followers making up obscure sites of his ministry like Chorazin or using the early name Bethsaida, the Q material in Matt 11:21//Luke 10:13 is widely regarded as bedrock tradition, yet it refers to these Galilean villages being judged for not responding radically to Jesus’ extraordinary miracles among them.
+Moreover, according to the criterion of embarrassment, Mark would unlikely have invented the idea that Jesus could not heal where faith was lacking (Mark 6:5).
+Jesus’ reputation as a miracle worker in Q is important because it suggests that it is early and not the result of late mythological embellishment or fabrication.

 “The evidence is stronger for this claim than for most other specific historical claims that we could make about Jesus or earliest Christianity.
 Scholars often note that miracles characterized Jesus’s historical activity no less than his teaching and prophetic activities did.
 So central are miracle reports to the Gospels that one could remove them only if one regarded the Gospels as preserving barely any genuine information about Jesus.
 Indeed, it is estimated that more than 31 percent of the verses in Mark’s Gospel involve miracles in some way, or some 40 percent of his narrative!
 Very few critics would deny the presence of any miracles in the earliest material about Jesus.”